Men's Health

 - CBC & Metabolic Panel - Overall health

-Most labs define low testosterone as below 300 ng/dL.
-But here's the problem: "normal" ranges include unhealthy men and very old men.
-A 35-year-old with 310 ng/dL is "normal" but probably not optimal.
+Most labs define low testosterone as a total testosterone below 300 ng/dL.
+But "normal" ranges are based on population averages that include unhealthy and elderly men.
+A 35-year-old with 310 ng/dL is technically "normal" but likely symptomatic.
+Here's a more useful framework:

 Free testosterone matters too.
-Total can be "normal" while free T is low.
+Your total can be "normal" while free T is low due to high SHBG—which is why a comprehensive panel is essential.

 TREATMENT OPTIONS